department-of-veterans-affairs/va.gov-team/products/find-a-va-form/stakeholder-meetings/2021-meeting-notes.md

 - The web admin people - some of the forms get updated when there's no change on their end.
 - Kayce 8940- Says 10/29/2020 - she knows that form has not been updated in two years.
 Nobody can make a change to a form without coming through her.
 - Revision date doesn't necessarily mean version date.
 She would not be opposed to having a version date field, which would be the month and year (in the lower-left corner of the form)
 - va.gov/find-forms/ - 850 forms that VBA owns reference the old web site that doesn't.
-They were not told that a new URL was going to be created - - va.gov/vaforms/ (was probably changed to improve search engine ranking)
+They were not told that a new URL was going to be created - - va.gov/vaforms/ (was probably changed to improve search engine ranking).
+This is not a big deal.
-- This is not a big deal.
+- Kayce will provide us with a list of all the VCOs.
+They may tell us what's coming, but they don't necessarily need other people to know yet because it could change.

 ## 2021-04-09 Monthly Stakeholder Meeting